ideal-postcodes/postcode/README.md

 ## Note on Postcode Validation

-Postcodes cannot be validated just using just a regular expression.
+Postcodes cannot be validated just with a regular expression.
 Proper postcode validation requires having a full list of postcodes to check against.

-Please do not solely rely on a regex to check postcodes or you're bound to get false postives/negatives.
+Relying on a regex will produce false postives/negatives.

 ## License